jack-jensen/Science-Fair-Neuroevolution/README.md

 ## January 15-17, 2024
 ### 3:30 pm

 Over the past few days, I am altered the code and tested it with the raspberry pi pico.
 A big change would be to the main.py file.
 Previously, it was using asyncronous programming and used both cores.
 Now I realise that those are not nessacery and simplified it.
 There is a line of blocking code, but it shouldn't matter.
+The motor class still exists, though I am getting the feeling that the IoHandler file will take over in somepoint in the future.
+Don't really know why I uploaded the dummyCode file.
+The generationRunner file added a new method.
+It determines which gemone should be ran.
+Also, the runOneGenome method got upgraded.